contiv/vpp/docs/TOOLS.md

 ## contiv-netctl

-`contiv-netctl` is a is a command line interface for querying the status of Contiv-VPP vswitches in aK8s cluster that usea the using Contiv-VPP CNI plugin.
-This overview covers contv-netctl syntax, describes the available commands, and provides common examples. `contiv-netctl` is installed on the K8s-master host during the installation of the Contiv-VPP CNI plugin.
+`contiv-netctl` is a command line interface for querying the status of Contiv-VPP vswitches in a K8s cluster that is using Contiv-VPP CNI plugin.
+This overview covers contiv-netctl syntax, describes the available commands, and provides common examples. `contiv-netctl` is installed on the K8s-master host during the installation of the Contiv-VPP CNI plugin.